Victorgonbu/unknown-detection-api/README.md

 - Git clone https://github.com/Shaqri/unknown-detection-api.git
 - Move to the root directory in your command line
 - run `bundle install` to install all dependencies
+- run `rails db:create` to create database
+- run `rails db:migrate` to create all project db tables
+- run `rails db:seed` to seed database with some data
-- run `rails server to start rails server in localhost
+- run `rails server` to start rails server in localhost

 ## Test